Breaking: Slack launches antitrust complaint against Microsoft Teams - MSPoweruser

 “Microsoft has illegally tied its Teams product into its market-dominant Office productivity suite, force installing it for millions, blocking its removal, and hiding the true cost to enterprise customers,” Slack said in a statement.

-European Commission has confirmed that it has received a complaint from Slack against Microsoft.
+European Commission has confirmed that it has received a complaint from Slack against Microsoft Teams.

 “We confirm that we received a complaint by Slack against Microsoft.
 We will assess it under our standard procedures.”